wso2/docs-is/en/docs/learn/configuring-recaptcha-for-self-registration.md

     enable = true
     ```

-3. To configure sending confirmation email for
+3. To configure sending a confirmation email for
     self-registration, enable the email sending configurations
     of the WSO2 Identity Server as explained
     [here](../../setup/configuring-email-sending).